megnhild/recipe-box/README.md

 3. run 'npm start' to start up the app's server
 4. open a web browser and go to http://localhost:3000/

+There are already a few recipes listed for you.
+Add a recipe to test the app!
 If you do not have a recipe in mind that you would like to add, below is a sample recipe you can use to test out the application.
 Enjoy!

 Sample Entry